jacamo-lang/jacamo/demos/demo-nodered-mqtt/readme.md

 ## Steps to execute

-Crete a docker image for the JaCaMo application:
+Create a docker image for the JaCaMo application:

 ```
 cd jacamo